 The aging potential of most sparkling wines is limited.
-Non-vintage styles won’t get perceivably better with age.
-You should finish these bottles within three years after buying them.
+Non-vintage styles will not get perceivably better with age.
+You should finish these bottles within three years of buying them.

 Some Champagne vintners purposefully produce their wines for aging.
 The very best of their vintage wines get better over while aging for up to 20 years.

-Interestingly, Vintage sparklers that come in Magnum bottles of 1.5 liters (or even bigger bottles) tend to have better aging potential.
+Interestingly, Vintage sparklers in Magnum bottles of 1.5 liters (or even bigger bottles) tend to have better aging potential.
 The reason is that more yeast is left in the bottle encouraging the production of carbon dioxide.
-As a result, the wine won’t lose its fizz, even if you keep it in your cellar for decades.
+As a result, the wine will not lose its fizz, even if you keep it in your cellar for decades.

 If you want to age wines, you need to provide the proper storage conditions: